Can Claude fix its own bugs?

 Everything above has a hole a reviewer would drive a truck through: the same model family that wrote the code also judged whether it was fixed, and each number was a single run.
 So I rebuilt the core of the experiment to be unfalsifiable-by-vibes.
 One executable artifact (the API), a **fixed catalog of 10 seeded bugs every model fixes**, and a deterministic test oracle as the referee — no model in the grading loop at all.
 Then each model fixed that identical code 20 times.

 The ranking held, now with real statistics — Opus 7.25, Sonnet 5.10, Haiku 3.60 bugs fixed of 10, every pairwise gap statistically significant.
-But running it properly surfaced something the first pass completely hid.
+But running it properly surfaced the finding that, in hindsight, the whole article should have led with:

 "Self-repair" failures are really self-detection failures.
 The models aren't bad at fixing — they're bad at noticing.